joey-ma/catch/README.md

 Press `E` to set game level to Easy.
 Press `N` to set game level to Normal.
 Press `H` to set game level to Hard.
+Press `Space` to pause and resume the game.
-Press `Enter` to restart the game when seeing the "GAME OVER" screen.
+Press `Enter` to restart the game at anytime.

 ## Learning Objectives